vKubeViewer/vkubeviewer/docs/QuickStartGuide.md

 k8s-worker-1   k8s-worker-01
 ```

-**Step 8:**To build the manager code locally, you can run the following make command:
+**Step 9:**To build the manager code locally, you can run the following make command:

 **Note:** Skip to step 11 if you want to build the manager on a pod using a publicly accessible image.

 ```
 cd ../..
-make manager
+make build
 ```

 This should have build the manager binary in bin/manager.
 Before running the manager in standalone code, we need to set three environmental variables to allow us to connect to the vCenter Server.
 They are: